ProJobless/Charme/readme.md

 ﻿# Charme

 Charme is a distributed and open source social network.
 In contrast to current social networks you can save your user data on your own server or a server of your choice.
 Furthermore messages and private information requests are end-to-end encrypted.
-Client and server are two seperate projects to avoid the server from having access to decrypted information.
-Client-Server and server-server communication happens via JSON.

 **Warning: This is for preview puposes only.
-This version is NOT stable and NOT secure yet.
-It will be released after it has been completed and peer reviewed.
-This will probably take some years.**
+This version is NOT stable and NOT secure yet.**

-The project is splitted into the following sub projects, most important directories are:
+Directories: